-Exercise helps to slow the loss of bone after menopause and keep your weight in check.
+Exercise helps to keep hormones in control and ensures that we are fit and healthy to deal with menopause and its symptoms.
+It also helps to slow the loss of bone after menopause and keep your weight in check.
 It also increases natural endorphins, which could help with mood changes and irritability.

 Any exercise helps, the important thing is just to get active every second day for at least 30-45 minutes at a time.
 Find something you enjoy doing, then exercise won’t feel like work.

 Other healthy habits, such as eating well, are also crucial at this time of life.
 But it is important to realize that this does not mean jumping from one crash diet to the next.
 It is a sustainable way of eating.
 We recommend the Manna Diet as a healthy lifestyle-type diet.

 If you are sick and tired of menopause symptoms, it is time to get yourself Manna Menopause Support.

 It is not a medicine or an HRT (hormone replacement therapy), but an all-natural plant-based dietary supplement which can help the body to manufacture estrogens to counteract the natural menopause cycle and its related symptoms.

 - Relieve hot flushes, leaving you feeling less sweaty

 - Increase energy levels, helping you get through the day easier